DEFI-COLaF/LADaS/README.md

 The data can be found in `./data`.
 Each subset is present in its own subset folder if you want to train cross-genre.

-A script, `unify.sh` allows for having a single directory with train/dev/test folders for Roboflow training.
+A script, `collate.sh` allows for having a single directory with train/dev/test folders for YoloV8 training.

 ## Licence